CSE512-14W/a3-luheng-pany5/README.md

 ![alt tag](https://github.com/CSE512-14W/a3-luheng-pany5/raw/master/writeup/fig1.png)

-In Figure 1, it shows some user-added tags for a searched artist.
-Here a dot means a song track and a circle means a tag name.
+In Figure 1, it shows some user-added tags for an artist.
+A dot represents a song track and a circle represents a tag name.
 A track with many tags will be listed in the middle and linked with each tag name through edges.
 We used various colors to differentiate top 10 most popular tag nodes for a specific artist.
 When users click a track, it will highlight its associated tags, display the track title and start to play the track.
 In the bottom, it shows the number of tracks listened to and the number of unique tag names tracked by last.fm users for this artist in search.

 ![alt tag](https://github.com/CSE512-14W/a3-luheng-pany5/raw/master/writeup/fig2.png)

 In Figure 2, it shows some popular artists and similar tags for one or more selected tags.
-Here a dot means an artist and a circle means a tag name.
+A dot represents an artist and a circle represents a tag name.
 When searching for some tags, artists connected with at least one selected tag will get highlighted.
 When mousing over an artist, it will display the number of tracks listened to and the number of unique tag names tracked by last.fm users for this artist.

 Initially, we planned to incorporate track title information in the visualization.
 Because we couldn’t find the audio hyperlinks for song tracks, we dropped our original design of displaying song titles and playing songs, along with network exploration.
 Instead, we focused on designing a web visualization that enabled users to fully explore the interaction between artists and their tags.
 Through search, click, or move mouse over, users can rearrange the complete musician-tag network and zoom to a subgraph with their interest.